Arthritis is a group of diseases that cause painful, swollen and stiff joints. There are more than 100 types of arthritis and related conditions.

 The Arthritis Society’s Discussion Forums - Arthritis Help Line

-Client in Sudbury, ON
+Wife of Client in Hamilton, ON